Retina-K/google-scholar-retina-doi1068/README.md

 # google-scholar-retina-doi1068

-HTML summary page for the reply publication in Retina (DOI: 10.1097/IAE.0000000000001068).
-Includes metadata tags for Google Scholar indexing, abstract, author info, and access links.
+This repository hosts a structured HTML summary page for the reply publication in *Retina* (DOI: 10.1097/IAE.0000000000001068).
+It includes citation metadata, abstract, author information, and links to the publisher’s official page and image snapshot.
+The page is optimized for Google Scholar indexing via GitHub Pages.